This article was updated on March 7, 2023.

 This powerhouse media and networking organization provides high-octane energy and glamorous headliners for its coast-to-coast conferences.
 Create and Cultivate‘s goal is to help women build their business dreams.
 They make it fun by hosting swanky events with the most Insta-worthy moments.

-C+C delivers with workshops, mentoring sessions, high-profile speakers — Jessica Alba, Chrissy Teigen, Meghan Markle, to name a few — and tons of guidance on everything from fundraising to business strategy to marketing tips.
+C+C delivers with workshops, mentoring sessions and events featuring high-profile speakers.
+Jessica Alba, Chrissy Teigen and Meghan Markle, to name a few.
+It also provides tons of guidance on everything from fundraising to business strategy to marketing tips.

 Serial entrepreneur Jaclyn Johnson started C+C in 2012 to increase the conversation around women-owned businesses while empowering their entrepreneurial spirit.